The Lord of the Rings: The Fellowship of the Ring (2001)

 Absolutely brilliant drama written and directed by Kenneth Lonergan.

-Laura Linney and Mark Ruffalo star as Sammy and Terry, a sister and brother and sister who lost their parents in a car crash when they were young.
+Laura Linney and Mark Ruffalo star as Sammy and Terry, a sister and brother who lost their parents in a car crash when they were young.
 Sammy has stayed in her home town and her family house, living as a single mother with her son Rudy (Rory Culkin).
 Terry is a troubled drifter who has spent some time in prison.
 When he comes to stay with Sammy, you see Terry form a bond with his nephew and Sammy’s increasing confusion as she tries to resolve her complicated love life – including a fling with her boss (Matthew Broderick) as well as wrestling with being a mother and a sister to a complicated brother and son.

 It’s tender and extremely moving.
 There’s gentle humour, and the script is perfectly judged.
 Linney and Ruffalo deliver astounding performances that feel incredibly real.
 Ruffalo in particular has such an expressive face that you can’t take your eyes off him.